LilaRest/bulb/bulb_docs/sessions.md

 - ## Apply restrictions
 Some decorators have been developped to apply restrictions to our views.
 Their behaviours are similar to the native Django's views restrictions.
 <br/>
 First, you can allow the access to a view only if the user is logged, and redirect him to the login page if he is not.
-To do that you can use above your views, the **`login_required`** decorator imported from **`bulb.contrib.auth.decorators`**.
+To do so you can use above your views, the **`login_required`** decorator imported from **`bulb.contrib.auth.decorators`**.
 This decorator can take one parameter named **`login_page_url`**.
-This parameter must be defined with the url, to which redirect the user if he tries to access to the 'logged user only' view.
-Otherwise, if the page to redirect to is the same for all of your projects, you could directly define the **`BULB_LOGIN_URL`** variable in your settings.py file.
-That variable contains the url of your login page.
+This parameter must be defined with the url, towards which the user will be redirected if he tries to access to the 'logged user only' view.
+Otherwise, if the page to redirect to is the same for all of your projects, you can directly define the **`BULB_LOGIN_URL`** variable in your settings.py file with the url of your login page.

 <br/>
 > <small>views.py</small>
 ```python